 You’ll still be able to designate both the UK and Europe when making international patent applications via the Patent Cooperation Treaty (PCT) system.
 This means that patent protection will still be available using the PCT system in the UK via the national and EPO routes.

 UK-based European patent attorneys will still be able to represent their clients at the EPO when the UK leaves the EU.
 Mewburn Ellis has worked with the EPO since it was founded in 1977 and has made a significant contribution to the development and application of European patent law and practice ever since.
 We continue to build on this experience, and our large team of European Patent Attorneys in both the UK and Germany will continue working with you to protect your innovations using European and International patent applications.

 Unitary Patent and Unified Patent Court

 We’re still waiting for the Unitary Patent (UP) and related Unified Patent Court (UPC) system to be implemented.
-The UK has ratified the agreements relating to the new system.
-All that is needed for the system to come into effect is for Germany to ratify.
-This has been delayed, by a challenge to the systems raised in the German Constitutional Court (the Bundesverfassungsgericht, BVerfG ) whose decision requires the ratification legislation to be presented again to the German Parliament (Bundestag).
+The United Kingdom will not be part of the new system [LINK].
+The main action needed for the system to come into effect is for Germany to ratify.
+This was delayed by a challenge to the systems raised in the German Constitutional Court (the Bundesverfassungsgericht, BVerfG ) whose decision requires the ratification legislation to be presented again to the German Parliament (Bundestag).

 Only lawyers authorised to practise before a court of a UPC-contracting member state, and European patent attorneys who hold an appropriate litigation qualification, can represent clients at the UPC.
-This rule will continue to apply to UK-based European patent attorneys, even after the UK leaves the EU.
-This allows the possibility for UK-based European patent attorneys to handle UPC litigation, alongside our ability to act in both UK and German national patent litigation.
+This rule will continue to apply to UK-based European patent attorneys and should allow for both our UK and German based European patent attorneys to handle UPC litigation, alongside our ability to act in both UK and German national patent litigation.

-Brexit will have no effect on the ability of UK-based companies to obtain UPs either, because they’ll continue to be derived from European patents.
+Brexit has no effect on the ability of UK-based companies to obtain UPs either, because they’ll continue to be derived from European patents.
 So Mewburn Ellis is looking forward to full involvement in the UPC if it comes into force.